 “Collecting and using data wisely are core to reaching Vision Zero, so it’s tremendously valuable to have Zendrive’s analytical power to assess how road safety improvements impact people’s driving behavior and safety.
 Now, knowing this is possible, it’s critical that local leaders harness these public-private partnerships to develop strong data-driven policies and street designs that will save lives."

 – Leah Shahum, Director of the national National Vision Zero Network

 Cyclists and pedestrians in San Francisco have more than enough to worry about.
 From steep hills to crooked streets to the rolling fog we endearingly call Karl, there are a multitude of battles for road warriors to win.
 Unfortunately, of the 30 traffic fatalities and 200 serious injuries estimated per year in San Francisco, most involve cyclists and pedestrians.

-Following our previous study, The Top 10 Riskiest Biking Hotspots in San Francisco Due to Distracted Driving, we were excited to see the city of San Francisco implement the Safer Market Street project.
+Following our previous study, we were excited to see the city of San Francisco implement the Safer Market Street project.
 This project is one of 24 projects identified by the SFMTA to address fatalities along high-injury corridors in the city.
 According to the SFMTA and SFCTA, a busy intersection on Market Street at peak hour can see up to 10,000 pedestrians, 300 cyclists and 1,000 drivers (1).

 One of the long term goals of the policy is to divert traffic off of Market Street through features like turn restrictions.
 We found that over the course of 6 months, total traffic volume dropped by 22% along the impacted corridor.*